 Damiana Serafini (Sustainable Alternative Fuels for Aviation, Anaerobic Digestion, Sustainability Biomaterials Certification, Sustainable Waste Management) - Spain

-Damiana has a Bachelor’s Degree in Occupational Safety and Health and a Master’s Degree in Agriculture and Resource Economics from the University of Connecticut.
-Her work includes over 15 years of experience in sustainable alternative fuels (SAF) for aviation, including feedstock production and selection, processing technology, supply chain, quality and sustainability certification, policy, and carbon trading schemes.
+Damiana has a Bachelor’s Degree in Occupational Safety and Health and a Master’s Degree in Agriculture and Resource Economics from the University of Connecticut, and is currently pursuing an MBA at the Buenos Aires Institute of Technology (Instituto Technologico de Buenos Aires – ITBA).
+Her work includes more than 17 years of experience in sustainable aviation fuels (SAF), including feedstock production and selection, processing technology, supply chain, quality and sustainability certification, policy, and carbon trading schemes.
 She has collaborated with IATA on quantifying the challenges associated with adopting a sustainability certification standard for biofuel production.
 Damiana also leads the development of a strategic roadmap for the successful deployment of SAF for aviation for Trinidad and Tobago in collaboration with the International Civil Aviation Organization, a division of the United Nations.

 Alan Jacobson (Ethanol, Biodiesel and Biomass Power in the areas of Feedstock Availability, Infrastructure Development, Contracting, Procurement Monitoring and Financing Due Diligence) - U.S.